Whitlockite

-Historical evolution of whitlockite as distinct minerals
+Historical evolution as distinct minerals

 Whitlockite is a member of the phosphate group of minerals with three distinct occurrences.
 For many years, these occurrences were thought to be identical.
 However, recent studies using x-ray and electron diffraction have been able to identify compositional differences that separate one type of whitlockite from another.
 There are two inorganic occurrences of whitlockite that differ chiefly by the presence or absence of hydrogen.
 This difference was not initially observed due to technical limitations, such as small crystal size.
-Although the identity of the “true” whitlockite is still debated, efforts are now being made to officially distinguish terrestrial whitlockite from its phase in meteorites as two distinct minerals.
+Although the identity of the "true" whitlockite is still debated, efforts are now being made to officially distinguish terrestrial whitlockite from its phase in meteorites as two distinct minerals.
 Whitlockite can also be found in different types of biological deposits.
 Organic instances of whitlockite are virtually identical in composition, but typically contain magnesium, which further distinguishes them from inorganic instances of this mineral.
 Magnesium whitlockite has been implicated in different disease states and is currently being studied for use in the fabrication of human prosthetics.